MPI-SWS/pgcd/README.md

 # ROSL - Concurrent Control Code in ROS with resources and frames tracking

-ROSL is a programming language for ROS nodes.
+ROSL is a programming language for communication and execution of motion primitives within ROS nodes.

 ## Features